Maurer-Cartan moduli and theorems of Riemann-Hilbert type: Twisted modules and cohesive modules

 \begin{eg} Let $A=\Omega(X)$, the de Rham algebra of a smooth manifold $X$, and $E\to X$ be a flat vector bundle over $X$.
-Then $\Gamma(X,E)$, the sections of the bundle $E$, form a finitely generated projective module over $A^0$ and the given flat connection form on $E$ determines the structure of a cohesive $A$- module (and thus, of a perfect twisted $A$--module) on $\Gamma(X,E)\otimes_{A^0} A$. \end{eg} \begin{rk} In good cases the homotopy category of twisted modules also agrees with Positselski's derived category of the second kind \cite{Positselski11}.
-It follows from the proof of Proposition \ref{prop:retract} that twisted $A$-modules agree up to homotopy with Positselski's projective $A$-modules $A\mods_{\text {proj}}$.
-Under certain conditions on $A^{\#}$, the underlying graded algebra of $A$, there is an equivalence $\Hot(A\mods_{\text {proj}}) \cong D^{\text{ctr}}(A\mods)$.
-See Section 3.8 and 3.9 of \cite{Positselski11}.
-Note however, that the rings we are interested in in the second part of this paper do not satisfy Positselski's conditions. \end{rk}

-The notions described in this and the previous section makes sense when $A$ is a pseudo-compact dg algebra.
+Then $\Gamma(X,E)$, the sections of the bundle $E$, form a finitely generated projective module over $A^0$ and the given flat connection form on $E$ determines the structure of a cohesive $A$- module (and thus, of a perfect twisted $A$--module) on $\Gamma(X,E)\otimes_{A^0} A$. \end{eg} The notions described in this and the previous sections make sense when $A$ is a pseudo-compact dg algebra.
 The definitions of $ \MCmod(A), \MChmod(A), \MCdg(A), \Tw(A)$ and $\Twfg(A)$ are repeated verbatim.
 One slight subtlety is that the notions of twisted module over $A$ as a pseudo-compact dg algebra and as a discrete dg algebra (i.e. forgetting its pseudo-compact structure) are different, in general.
 This is because the tensor product of a pseudo-compact algebra and a (discrete) vector space is understood to be completed.
+A twisted $A$-module in this case is the same as a free $A$-contramodule. \begin{rk} In good cases the homotopy category of twisted modules also agrees with Positselski's derived category of the second kind \cite{Positselski11}.
+It follows from the proof of Proposition \ref{prop:retract} that twisted $A$-modules agree up to homotopy with Positselski's projective $A$-modules $A\mods_{\text {proj}}$.
+Under certain conditions on $A^{\#}$, the underlying graded algebra of $A$, there is an equivalence $\Hot(A\mods_{\text {proj}}) \cong D^{\text{ctr}}(A\mods)$.
+See Sections 3.8, 3.9 and 4.4 of \cite{Positselski11}. \end{rk}

 Thus, for any dg algebra or pseudo-compact dg algebra $A$, we associated several invariants: the dg categories $\MCdg(A), \Tw(A)$ and $\Twfg(A)$ as well as moduli sets $\MCmod(A)$ and $\MChmod(A)$.
 These are \emph{not} quasi-isomorphism invariants of $A$ as, e.g. Example \ref{ex:universal} demonstrates.
 Later on we will show that they are, nevertheless, homotopy invariants in two different contexts: analytic and algebraic.